From Luke's diary

 The new President, Mr M., always openly pointed at us as a threat to the stability of their society, and those protests were just the pretext he needed to act.
 He claimed that a peaceful coexistence with us was impossible, and that "in the best interest of everyone, aliens should have moved to a province dedicated to them".
 Deportation, this is how this would be called in a civil country, but so that it was about us very few people protested.

-There wasn't a way to avoid the new law without starting a conflict, and so we couldn't do anything other than obbey and move to the new houses assigned to us, in the desertic area surrounding the town of Strangerville.
+There wasn't a way to avoid the new law without starting a conflict, and so we couldn't do anything other than obey and move to the new houses assigned to us, in the desertic area surrounding the town of Strangerville.

 There was a referendum among us, with which it was decided to demand the independence of our province from the rest of the country.
 The new country was then named New Sixam, and I had the chance to follow its genesis closely as my mother was concurrently elected as the first President.

 But I'm very proud of what my mother decided to do, when setting the foundation of this new Country.
-In her opening speech, in fact, she decided to try to break the cycle of hatred, reminding everyone of how the generalised suspicion and grudges against a whole species were exactly what lead us to our current situation.
+In her opening speech, in fact, she decided to try to break the cycle of hatred, reminding everyone of how the generalised suspicion and grudges against a whole species were exactly what led us to the current situation.
 Thus, she decided to avoid the isolation, and kept open the diplomatic channels with the other countries.

 So the months passed, and we were more and more isolated from the humans.
-What could have been the long term consequences, I wondered?
+What could have been the long-term consequences, I wondered?
 Could the relationship with humans ever be retrieved, or from that moment on that would have been our permanent geopolitical asset?

 I spent a quite long period mostly closed into my room, studying for my courses and researching on my own, but I wouldn't say I was happy.
 To be honest, I suspect I could actually have fallen into depression at the time.
 And, sometimes, I find myself thinking that, if I didn't get any help, I could still be there to this day.